Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Size

 Almost all apartments have weight limits for pets.
-Basset Hounds are medium-sized dogs, generally weighing between 40-65 pounds.
-This allows them to meet weight requirements for many apartments.
-Basset Hounds are heavy, but not very tall.
+Basset Hounds are medium-sized dogs, generally weighing between 40 and 65 pounds.
+This enables them to meet the weight requirements for many apartments.
+They are heavy but not that tall.
 They generally won’t feel too big, even in small apartments.

 Personality

-Basset Hounds are calm, friendly, laid-back dogs by nature.
-They aren’t very energetic, meaning you usually won’t have to worry about them running around a small apartment.
-Downstairs, neighbors will appreciate not having to listen to the constant thump of dog feet.
-Meanwhile, you won’t feel crowded out of your own space by a dog who won’t stop moving.
+Basset Hounds are calm, friendly, laidback dogs by nature.
+They aren’t energetic, meaning you usually won’t have to worry about them running around a small apartment.
+Downstairs, neighbors will appreciate not having to listen to the constant thump of dog paws.
+Meanwhile, you won’t feel crowded out of your own space by a dog that won’t stop moving.

 Exercise Needs

 High-energy breeds generally don’t make good apartment dogs, and it’s hard to get them the exercise they need without a yard.
 Basset Hounds don’t have that problem.
-Basset Hounds are prone to obesity, so they must get daily exercise.
-However, their needs can generally be met simply by a brisk walk.
-After exercise, Basset Hounds are happy to lounge around the apartment in the sun.
+They are prone to obesity, though, so they must get daily exercise.
+Still, their needs can generally be met simply by a brisk walk.
+After exercise, Basset Hounds are happy to lounge around the apartment in sunny spots.

 basset hound puppy